[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "The name of this Wayfarer?"

-"He gave his name as...
+"He gave it as...
 Yadon."

 "Sponndar?" gulped Miril.

-Miril involuntarily glanced up at the ceiling.
+Miril glanced up at the ceiling.
 Of course this room wasn't that Chamber which housed the towering hologram of the City of Mists.
 But the glance was enough.
+Impulsion - action - battle with Yr - that was the thought that the Noad could read in her face.

 "Don't bother to answer."
 Sevret Vaid rose from her chair.
 "Don't get up, Miril."
 Backing out through the door, the Noad added: "I need you out of circulation for a while."

 While the door hissed shut Miril's thoughts accelerated to such a speed that she could not possibly voice them; otherwise she might have shouted, "I meant no harm!"
-She slumped, alone, hoping her imprisonment would be of short duration.
+She slumped, hoping her imprisonment would be of short duration.

-Long or short, she was stuck here.
+Long or short, she was stuck here, alone.
 The sparse, windowless room was void of interest.
 A pole-lamp stood in one corner, but it was unlit, and light came only from the ceiling-glow.
 Miril was soon awash with self-blame.
 I was out of touch, she thought.
 Too concentrated on my own projects.
-Should have guessed that she would guess that I might guess her purpose -
+Should have guessed that she would guess that I might guess her purpose - No wonder she has locked me in here, so clear has it become, that she plans some move against the City of Mists.

-No wonder she has locked me in here, so clear has it become, that she plans some move against the City of Mists.
-So clear, indeed, that I can't be the only one appalled at the risk she is running.
-You don't challenge the floating city.
+So clear indeed that I can't be the only one appalled at the risk she is running; you don't challenge the floating city.
 If it attacks, you must defend, but it would be madness to provoke it -

 7